Battle of Young's House: Aftermath

 76 American soldiers were captured by the British included Lieutenant Colonel Thompson, Captain Watson, and Captain-Lieutenant Farley, while 17 wounded Americans were left behind.
 The prisoners were taken to Kingsbridge.
-Sources disagree whether Joseph Young was present during the battle.
+Sources disagree whether Joseph Youngs was present during the battle.
 Some historians claim that he was taken prisoner in the December 1778 raid, while others suggest he was not captured until this action.
 After the raid, Wilhelm von Knyphausen wrote to Norton to congratulate him:

 His Excellency Lt.
 Genl.
 Knyphausen desires his thanks may be given in public orders, to Lt.
 Colo.
 Norton of the Brigade of Guards for his good Conduct & Gallant behavior in Attacking & forcing a Considerably body of the Rebels Advantagiously posted at Young’s House in the Neighbourhood of White Plains, on the Morning of the 3rd Inst.
 His Excellency returns his thanks to the officers & private Soldiers of the different detachments employed on this Service, & the Genl. is particularly obliged to the Officers & men of the West Chester Refugees, for their very determined behavior upon this as well as former occasions.

+Youngs bought his tenant farm after the Revolution, and it was later sold to Isaac Van Wart, one of the Westchester militiamen who captured the British intelligence officer, Major John André, on September 23, 1780, in nearby Tarrytown.
+André was later convicted and executed as a spy.
+Four Corners is mentioned in James Fenimore Cooper's 1821 novel, “The Spy: A Tale of the Neutral Ground,” as the setting for Elizabeth Flanagan’s Tavern, where the spy, Harvey Birch, is held by Continental militia.

+The original house no longer stands; the site eventually became part of the Westchester Community College campus.
+A stone memorial for the soldiers killed in the battle is located near the battle site in Valhalla, where the skeletal remains of several American and British combatants, uncovered in 1921, were reburied.
+The inscription reads: "Here rest the remains of Soldiers of the Continental Army who fell February 3, 1780 in the gallant defence of Young’s Corners.
+Buried with several of their opponents in this vicinity.
+They are interred on the field of conflict beneath this memorial."